-In 2020, several technologies, such as websites, software, and tools, assist students in their homework.
+In 2020, several technologies, such as homework help website Do My Homework 123, software, and tools, assist students in their homework.
 These technologies make the entire process faster and more efficient; therefore, introduce your students to these techniques because their knowledge of these technologies helps them in other aspects of their lives.

 - Class Discussions